tomjoht/tomjoht.github.io/_posts/2016/2016-01-01-analyzing-top-posts-trends-on-idratherbewriting-blog.md

 ## Other strategies

-Another strategy I have is to convert one of my series (such as the one on [getting a job in technical writing](http://idratherbewriting.com/2009/09/22/how-to-get-a-job-in-technical-writing-a-7-step-guide-for-students/)) into a free downloadable "ebook" as an incentive for people to subscribe, or something.
+Another strategy I have is to convert one of my series (such as the one on [getting a job in technical writing](http://idratherbewriting.com/2009/09/22/how-to-get-a-job-in-technical-writing-a-7-step-guide-for-students/)) into a free downloadable "ebook" as an incentive for people to subscribe.
 I think this will help convert visitors into subscribers.

 Finally, I need to stop focusing so much on social media promotion and think more strategically about keywords on Google (regardless of my blog's focus).
-Links on social media channels evaporate within a day of posting them, but URLs indexed by Google are more permanent and visible.
+Links on social media channels evaporate within a day of posting, but URLs indexed by Google are more permanent and visible.